 But however you felt led to long-term missions, you’re probably wondering, “What do I do now?”

-My “calling” to serve God in missions came at the age of 14, in the form of an unmistakable inner conversation with God that I couldn’t ignore.
+My calling to serve God in missions came at the age of 14, in the form of an unmistakable inner conversation with God that I couldn’t ignore.
 That started me on the path of preparation.
-Since then, I’ve not only served in missions but helped to prepare many others to do the same.
+Since then, I’ve not only served in missions but also helped prepare many others to do the same.

 Here are five key tips for preparing for long-term missions.